This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Slice the tomato in half and place on a foil-lined baking sheet.
+- Slice the tomato in half and place the halves cut side up on a foil-lined baking sheet.

-- In a small bowl, whisk together the olive oil, minced garlic, and Italian seasoning.
+- In a small bowl, stir together the olive oil, minced garlic, and Italian seasoning.

-- Spoon the garlic mixture over each of the tomato halves.
+- Spoon the garlic oil evenly over the cut sides of the tomato halves.

-- Broil for 3-4 minutes, until heated through and cheese is lightly browned.
+- Broil for 3 to 4 minutes, until the tomatoes are heated through and the cheese is melted and lightly golden.

 Notes